-- 19.1 Local plans shall consider the appropriate type, size, and scale of recreational, cultural, and community services. - 19.2 Local plans shall consider and, where required, provide for the location of lands for recreational, cultural, and community uses. - 19.3 The County shall support the development of recreation, cultural, and community facilities and amenities through grant funding programs/appropriate funding mechanisms. - 19.4 The County should encourage both public and private partnerships to provide recreational, cultural, and community services. - 19.5 The County should work collaboratively with the school boards and the Plan area's community groups in order to plan for an appropriate amount of land for future recreation needs.
+- 17.1 Local plans shall align with the County's Recreation and Parks Master Plan and consider the appropriate type, size, and scale of recreational, cultural, and community services. - 172 Local plans shall consider and, where required, provide for the location of lands for recreational, cultural, and community uses. - The County shall support the development of 173 recreation, cultural, and community facilities and amenities through grant funding programs/appropriate funding mechanisms. - 17.4 The County should encourage both public and private partnerships to provide recreational, cultural, and community services. - 175 The County should work collaboratively with the school boards and the Plan area's community groups in order to plan for an appropriate amount of land for future recreation needs.